-As described earlier, the index admissions are essentially all admissions with several exceptions (obstetrics, normal newborns, mental health), followed by any other admission except likely planned.
-There aren't any breakouts for medical or surgical patients or type of condition.
+As described earlier, the index admissions are essentially all LRI admissions (except those missed because of PDX/SDX sequencing), followed by any other admission except those considered likely planned.
+There aren't any breakouts by specific LRI or underlying chronic respiratory condition or for medical versus surgical conditions.
 There should be breakouts to improve interpretability and use as a performance improvement tool.